Buying A New Car: All You Need To Know About Paperwork

 So it’s finally time to bring home the car of your choice.
-But, before you take the keys and celebrate, there is one important step to be taken care of – paperwork.
+But, before you take the keys and celebrate, there is an all-important step to be taken care of – paperwork

 Most of us tend to skip this step, especially first-time buyers.
 Besides, this is one boring part that you are more than willing to let your father or an elderly figure handle.
-While it may seem like a daunting task, it’s actually quite simple if you follow the step-by-step approach towards paperwork given below.
+While it may seem like a daunting task, it’s actually quite simple if you follow this step-by-step approach towards completing the paperwork.

 Finalising your car loan